-This unit introduces students to the study of political ideologies focusing on some of the major ideological frameworks that have and continue to guide political action in the modern era.
-In the unit, students will consider liberal, conservative and other ideologies.
-The unit will examine how different ideologies conceptualise the nature and role of the state and citizens and consider the relative priorities they assign to such values of democracy, development, fairness, freedom and order when providing a basis for political action.
+This unit introduces students to the study of political ideas focusing on some of the major ideological frameworks that have and continue to guide political action in the modern era.
+In the unit, students will consider liberal, conservative, Marxist, fascist, feminist, environmentalist, Islamist and other ideological frameworks.
+The unit will examine how different theoretical approaches conceptualise the nature and role of the state, the firm, and civil society; and consider the relative priorities they assign to such values of democracy, fairness, freedom, order and equality when providing an account of feasible local, national and global communities.

 |Unit name||Modern Political Ideologies|